Sophie Dawes, Baronne de Feuchères: Career

 Again Dawes was in high favour.
 Charles X received her at court, Talleyrand visited her, her niece married a marquis Hugues de Chabannes La Palice, and her nephew was made a baron.
 Condé, wearied by his mistress's importunities, and depressed after the July Revolution and the subsequent exile of the King, made up his mind to leave France secretly.
 When on 27 August 1830 he was found hanging dead from his window, the baroness was suspected and an inquiry was held.
 But the evidence of death being the result of any crime appearing insufficient, she was not prosecuted.
 There were rumours that the new King of the French, Louis-Philippe I, had collaborated with Sophie in the crime.
 Later, rumours circulated amongst the French nobility that Condé had died in the course of what would later be known as erotic asphyxiation.

 Hated as she was by the French, the baroness returned to England, where she died in December 1840.
 At the time of her death she was living at 189, Cumberland Street, Westminster, and on 22 December she was buried in Kensal Green Cemetery under the name Sophia Dawes Baroness de Feuchères de Charlepont.
 Her age at death was stated as fifty.

+Legacy

 In 1934, the story of her life was told in the book The Scandal of Sophie Dawes by Marjorie Bowen.